Environmental Communication and Leadership (Certificate)

 Scientists must go beyond publishing in journals if they want their research to be relevant to society.
 However, academic training rarely covers how to communicate with the press, the public, policymakers and other relevant stakeholders.

-This certificate program in environmental communication and leadership gives graduate students in environmental disciplines the important leadership and communication skills they need in order to increase their influence and reach above and beyond academia.
+This certificate program in environmental communication and leadership gives graduate students in environmental disciplines the important skills they need in order to increase their influence and reach above and beyond academia.

 15 credit hours

-Additional Curriculum Information Students must choose three credit hours from each of the three categories with approval of the School of Life Sciences.
-If a student takes a course for fewer than three credit hours, the student must take more than one course in that category to meet the three credit hour requirement.
+Students must choose three credit hours from each of the policy and management, communication, and leadership categories with approval of the School of Life Sciences.
+If a student takes a course for fewer than three credit hours, the student must take more than one course in that category to meet the three-credit-hour requirement.
 Students should contact the School of Life Sciences for a complete list of courses.

-Students choose one three-credit-hour elective course from any of the three categories above.
+For the open elective category, students choose one three-credit-hour elective course from any of the other three categories above.
 Students should note that only three credit hours of approved 400-level coursework can appear on the plan of study.

 Applicants must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.